 Drug and Alcohol Findings bridges the divide between UK-relevant research on the effectiveness of responses to drug and alcohol problems and the practitioners who provide those interventions.
 The project aims to encapsulate the studies’ findings, set them in context and explore implications for practice.
 From 1999 to 2006 its main output was the Findings magazine, since 2007 replaced by this free web-based service. is owned by Mike Ashton and Natalie Davies, and recently and/or currently supported by the Society for the Study of Addiction and Alcohol Change UK, and advised by the National Addiction Centre.

 about the project including how to

 link to this site ...

-HOT TOPICS One-click searches on issues which arouse debate and comment due to their importance and sometimes also due to significant differences of opinion over the facts or over their interpretation.
+HOT TOPICS Essays from Drug and Alcohol Findings on issues which arouse debate and comment due to their importance and/or significant differences of opinion over facts or interpretation.

 TREATMENT MATRICES 5x5 evidence grids organising research on treatment for problem use of illegal drugs or alcohol.
 Each cell contains research landmarks, reviews and guidance, plus commentary on their meanings and implications.